lewibs/lewibs.com/README.md

 # this is lewibs.com
+NOTE this is used in tandem with vercel and obsidian digital garden.
+I have another repo for handling that.
+This is shown as an iframe in it and I am moving work over to that since it is easier to edit.

 This is a personal website which I use to show of stuff that ive done in a fun way that hopefully gives everyone who looks at it a marginally better day : )

 # scripts